percona/pmm/markdown/listnodes.md

 ## List Nodes

-In this section we are going to describe how can you list Nodes in the inventory.
+This section describes listing the Nodes in the inventory.

 Example:
 ```bash